nodatime/nodatime/www/unstable/userguide/calendars.md

 The `GetIslamicCalendar()` method accepts two parameters, specifying the leap year pattern and epoch.
 You should carefully consider which other systems you need to interoperate with when deciding which values to specify for these parameters.
+The `IslamicBcl` property follows the same leap year pattern and epoch as the BCL `IslamicCalendar` type.
+It is equivalent to the result of calling `GetIslamicCalendar(IslamicLeapYearPattern.Base16, IslamicEpoch.Astronomical)`.

 This calendar is not to be confused with the Solar Hijri calendar which is implemented in a simplified form within Noda Time, as described below.